RasaHQ/helpdesk-assistant/data/nlu.md

 - can you help me
 - what can you do
 - I need some help
+- help me
+- can you please help me

 ## intent:inform
 - my email is test@example.com